 ‘Made to measure’ fills the space between bespoke and off the peg.
 It’s often confused with bespoke, since it involves a degree of size customisation.
 But where fully bespoke tailoring entails cutting and sewing garments according to as many as forty precise body measurements, made to measure garments are cut and sewn by machine and based on an existing, standardised pattern and design.

 They’re still made to fairly accurate individual measurements, and while they are superior in fit to most off the peg garments, the automation of the made-to-measure construction process means that the finer details and handicraft of bespoke tailoring are left out.

 Essentially, the difference between bespoke and made-to-measure is that bespoke garments are made exclusively for the individual.

 It’s a one of a kind product, where the tailor oversees the measuring, cutting, construction, fitting, and finishing of the garment from start to finish, and this is all done according to the client’s wishes.
 One bespoke tailored suit can take up to eighty hours of labour to complete.

 The definition of semi-bespoke varies from tailor to tailor, but it generally involves speeding things up in some way to meet the needs of the buyer, who rarely has the time to commit to numerous fittings.

 In fact, most busy, customer-facing high end tailors use semi-bespoke tailoring in some form these days.
-It’s become something of an inevitability with the demands on their time and skill, as well as the development of technology.
+As mentioned above, a fully-bespoke suit can take up to eighty hours to make, so using semi-bespoke methods has become something of an inevitability what with such heavy demands on a tailor’s time and skill.

 Those dozens of hours of labour are still there, as are the dozens of razor sharp measurements and customer specifications—they’re just shared amongst more than one person.